thiagosindra/higher-resolution-hypothesis/docs/sections/sensory-cognition.md

     <h3>Emotional Intensity and Persistence</h3>
     <p>Emotional responses similarly amplify through distributed limbic-prefrontal spread, contributing to intensity and persistence of affective states.
 An emotional trigger doesn't just activate a single emotional circuit—it spreads through multiple associative pathways, creating strong resonance that's difficult to disengage from.
 This isn't emotional dysregulation in the traditional sense; it's the natural consequence of emotional processing distributed across numerous interconnected circuits.</p>

+    <h3>Affective Amplification and Valence Bias</h3>
+    <p>In distributed architecture with weakened inhibitory gating, sensory or cognitive processing can spill into circuits monitoring emotion and internal body states. <strong>Reactive overlap</strong> causes neutral cues to inherit emotional weight when collateral pathways recruit amygdala, vmPFC, insula, or hippocampal ensembles.
+When inhibition is delayed and τ is high, these branches linger and re-enter, creating "sticky" positivity (intense fascination, pleasure) or "sticky" negativity (frustration, aversion) depending on which network dominates.
+This architectural susceptibility explains why some stimuli feel unexpectedly pleasant while others trigger disproportionate aversion—not through differences in motivation, but through topology and timing.
+Once affective branches engage, local metabolic use increases while inhibitory efficacy declines, prolonging amplified states until energy buffers refill.</p>
   </div>

   <div id="tab-gen" class="tab-panel">